-Best Way to Insure Old Cars
+The Best Way to Insure an Old Car

 The average age of vehicles on the road in the United States continues to creep up and is now around 11 years old.
-You might think that it’s less expensive to buy insurance for an older car, but that’s not always the case: there are no discounts just for driving an older vehicle.
+You might think it’s less expensive to buy insurance for an older car, but that’s not always the case: there are no discounts just for driving an older vehicle.

-The simple answer is that car insurance premiums do not go down -- or up -- just because a vehicle is older.
+The simple answer is that car insurance premiums do not go down or up just because a vehicle is older.
 There is very little correlation between the age of the vehicle and car insurance rates, although you can certainly adjust your coverage levels if you would like to lower your monthly payment.

 If you have a car that is beloved by thieves, if you’re an unsafe driver, or if you don’t have the best safety and anti-theft features -- which older cars do tend to lack -- then your premiums will likely be higher.
 The rest of the factors that go into a premium, such as your age, location, and driving history, will impact insurance rates for old and new vehicles alike.

+Know the cost of sourcing parts.
 If you own any sort of vehicle for long enough, the chances that you’ll have to repair it at some point or another are pretty high.
 If you have an older car, the chances are even higher.
 If you need to make a repair and your car is an older model, it will likely be much more difficult to find the requisite parts than it would be for a newer model, and the ones you do find can often be more expensive.

 For some, it’s a smart idea: this type of coverage only covers damage to your vehicle if you cause an accident, and the older your car is, the less money you are likely to get back should you cause an accident and damage your vehicle.